 - Sparks or electrical issues

-- Compressor extremely hot to touch
+- Compressor extremely hot to the touch

-- Water actively leaking onto floor
+- Water actively leaking onto the floor

 - Food spoiling due to lack of cooling